SaintNikk-Nyx/CobbleChaosShldrFX/README.md

 - Adds a "shoulderMountable" property to the Pokémon’s data.
 - Adds an "Effect" that gets removed when the pokemon dismounts.
-- Effects are automatically cleared when the Pokémon is removed via onRemoveFunction.
+- Functions added to handle the permanent effect bug.

 ## Installation